 - 8.3c Ensure that appropriate utensils are available to enable the individual to meet their nutritional needs as independently as possible (Care Certificate, Standard 8: Fluids and nutrition)

 - 8.3d Support and encourage individuals to eat in accordance with their plan of care (Care Certificate, Standard 8: Fluids and nutrition)

 - 8.3e Know how to report any concerns to the relevant person.
 This could include: Senior member of staff, Carer, Family member (Care Certificate, Standard 8: Fluids and nutrition)

 It is important that you support each individual to eat in accordance with their care plan and encourage them to eat healthily.
-An incorrect balance of nutrients can have a negative affect on an individual’s health and wellbeing.
+An incorrect balance of nutrients can have a negative effect on an individual’s health and wellbeing.

 The amount of support that you provide will vary from individual to individual.
-You should encourage each person that you care for to be as independent as possible, however some individuals, especially those with restricted movement or mobility, may need a lot of support from you.
+You should encourage each person that you care for to be as independent as possible, however, some individuals, especially those with restricted movement or mobility, may need a lot of support from you.
 This can include:

 - Food shopping

 - Preparation and cooking

 - Ensuring that food is within easy access to them